Last Updated on February 19, 2022 by Paul Guzman

 Early Blooming Trees and Plants.
 Flowering Pear trees bloom in early spring Pyrus Calleryana ‘Bradford’ or Bradford Pear.
 The Aristocrat pear is remarkably similar.
 Both have gorgeous white blooms that last about 2-4 weeks.
 The Tree will grow to about 40-50 ft. tall and wide.
-Nice thick dark green foliage spring through summer seasons.
+Nice thick dark green foliage in spring through summer seasons.
 The foliage will also turn a nice red/purple color in late fall.
 It is a deciduous tree which means it will lose its leaves during the chilly winter months.

-The Purple leaf plum in full bloom.
+The Purple-leaf plum is in full bloom.

 Fruit Trees that bloom early

 All fruit trees will bloom in early spring.
 Apples, peaches, apricots, plums, crab apples.
 From brilliant white blooms to deep pink flowers.
+More information on Fruit tree zones.

 The Centurion Crabapple has bright pink blooms that are spectacular in mass.
 You can see photos of this tree over at monrovia.com